NoClueBruh/wisp-project/README.md

 * `==`, `!=`, `>=`, `<=`, `>`, `<`

 And finally:
-* `?` is a unary operator that checks if a values is NOT `null` (can be used on objects such as tuples, lists, arrays)
+* `?` is a unary operator that checks if a value is NOT `null` (can be used on objects such as tuples, lists, arrays)

 ### The trinary operator.
 The only trinary operator in this language is the `if - else` "operator".